nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

   - Keep prompts as short as possible
   - Use the "playground" interfaces, not the "commercial" (public) interfaces.
     This is true for all AI models, not just OpenAI\ChatGPT
+  - The "commercial" interfaces include system prompts that are aimed at convincing users to get a premium license.
+This isn't always aligned with the goals of a specfic business (for example - ChatGPT might offer the client to check out other service providers).
+That's a good argument for using the paid API, which can be controlled.
+It's like with social networks - if you're using them for free, you're actually working for them.
+    Once you're paying them, they're working for you
   - At the moment, OpenAI have the best conversation models

 ### Prompt Markdown